 You can purchase the whole year of centers here: Wonders Literacy Centers

 What are you planning for next year?
-Or are you in the midst of summer and that phase where school is the farthest thing from your mind?
+Or are you in the midst of summer and that phase where the school day is the farthest thing from your mind?